Last updated: 16 March 2023

 To qualify for the Home Caregiving Grant, you need to:

-- Be a Singapore Citizen or Permanent Resident (PR) residing in Singapore
+- Be a Singapore Citizen or a Permanent Resident (PR) residing in Singapore (with a parent, child, or spouse who is a Singapore Citizen)

 - Have at least permanent moderate disability, meaning that you always need assistance with at least three activities of daily living (ADLs)